thekevinscott/UpscalerJS/examples/tensors/README.md

 })
 ```

-## Receiving a Tensor
+## Tensor as Output

-We can also receive a tensor as the output of our operation.
-Similarly to the input steps, doing so will be slightly more performant and give us finer grained control over memory management.
+We can also return a tensor in the output of our operation.
+Doing so will be slightly more performant and give us finer grained control over memory management.

-We can specify we wish to receive a tensor response with:
+We can specify the return type as `tensor` by providing the `output` argument:

 ```javascript
 upscaler.upscale(tensor, {